AryanMetha/Mobile-Missile-Launcher/README.md

 <h3 align="center">For Motion Planning</h3>
 <h2>PIDv4</h2>
-PIDv1 - basic code with error wrt angle subtended to the next waypoint PIDv2 - fixed many logical errors and implement rviz and matplotlib visualisation PIDv3 - entire revamp of the code, error is now the cross track error.
+PIDv1 - basic code with error wrt angle subtended to the next waypoint <br/>

+PIDv2 - fixed many logical errors and implement rviz and matplotlib visualisation<br/>

+PIDv3 - entire revamp of the code, error is now the cross track error.<br/>

-PIDv4 (LATEST) - pid paramaters now support auto-tuning with respect to any path.
+PIDv4 (LATEST) - pid paramaters now support auto-tuning with respect to any path.<br/>

 <br/>
 <h4>Image showing the auto-tuning process</h4>